jjantura/haskell-sandbox/hhc/README.md

 Main assumptions

-The project means to be NOT competitive to other password crackers.
+The project is meant NOT to be competitive to any other password crackers.
 It's just a side-product of haskell self-study.

 TODO:
 - multithreading
 - other than brute-force modes (dictionary, dictionary with rules)
 - other algorithms: MD5, SHA*, RipeMD, ...
-- testing
+- testing [partly done]
 - optimization